Play2BReal/PN532-WoL-Windows-Login/README.md

 - Verify password is correct

 ### NFC Issues
-- Ensure NTAG card contains correct URL
+- Ensure NTAG card UID is in authorized list
 - Check card is properly formatted
 - Verify I2C connections
+- Use serial monitor to see card UID when tapping

 ## Project Structure